Power law convergence and concavity for the Logarithmic Schr\"odinger equation: Liouville theorems

 \begin{theorem}[Liouville theorem on semicoercive epigraphs] Let $q\ge 1$, $\alpha\in \ ]0, 1[$ and $\Omega\subseteq \R^N$ be an entire open epigraph $\Omega=\{x \in \R^N : x_N > g(x_1, \dots, x_{N-1})\}$ with $g$ semicoercive and continuous.
 Then any solution of \beq \eeq belonging to the class

 where \beq T_\lambda:=\big\{x \in \Omega : x_N < \lambda\big\}, \eeq satisfies $\partial_N v>0$ in $\Omega$.
-Moreover, \eqref{Lproblem} has no bounded solution in $C^\alpha_g$ if \begin{enumerate} \item $N\le 11$ and $q\ge 1$ \item $N\ge 12$ and $1\le q<q_c$, where \beq q_c:=\frac{(N-3)^2-4(N-1)+8\sqrt{N-3}}{(N-3)(N-11)}. \eeq \end{enumerate} \end{theorem}
+Moreover, \eqref{Lproblem} has no bounded solution in $C^\alpha_g$ if \begin{enumerate} \item $N\le 11$ and $q\ge 1$ \item $N\ge 12$ and $1\le q<q_c$, where \beq q_c:=\frac{(N-3)^2-4(N-1)+8\sqrt{N-2}}{(N-3)(N-11)}. \eeq \end{enumerate} \end{theorem}

-\begin{proof} The case $q=1$ can be dealt through \cite[Remark 8.11]{QuSo19}: the proof described there only requires that there are arbitrarily large balls contained in $\Omega$, in which case there is no positive solution to $-\Delta v=v$ on $\Omega$ at all.
-So we suppose that $q>1$.
+\begin{proof} The case $q=1$ can be dealt with through \cite[Remark 8.11]{QuSo19}: the proof described there only requires that there are arbitrarily large balls contained in $\Omega$, in which case there is no positive solution to $-\Delta v=v$ on $\Omega$ at all.
+Thus we suppose that $q>1$.

 By translation invariance of the equations, we can suppose also